FindMySchool LogoFindMySchool

 Performance metrics present a challenging picture and help explain why school improvement is a central theme.

 Rankings reinforce that context.
-Ranked 3718th in England and 5th in Hartlepool for GCSE outcomes (FindMySchool ranking based on official data), results sit below England average and place the school within the lower-performing portion of the national distribution.
+Ranked 2,614th of 3,895 schools in England for GCSE academic outcomes and 4th in Hartlepool in the local secondary ranking (FindMySchool ranking based on official data), results sit below England average and remain an important part of the school-improvement context.

 That said, the improvement narrative is not vague.
 Evidence points to a structured focus on pedagogy, staff development, and consistent classroom routines, all of which are the kinds of inputs that tend to precede improved results, provided they are sustained and applied consistently across subjects.